United States • Born on March 15th

-Caleb has funded healthcare for 88 patients in 12 countries.
+Caleb has funded healthcare for 104 patients in 13 countries.

-Caleb has funded healthcare for 88 patients in 12 countries.
+Caleb has funded healthcare for 104 patients in 13 countries.

-Orens is an 11 month old baby boy from Haiti.
-Orens is loved and cared for by his mother and father who want to see him healthy.
-Orens has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
-As a result of his condition, Orens has a larger head that was noticed by his family when was around 3 months old.
-Without treatment, Orens will experience severe physical and developmental delays.
-Our medical partner, Project Medishare, is requesting $957 to cover the cost of surgery for Orens at Hospital Bernard Mevs that will treat his hydrocephalus.
-This is the only site in the country where this care is currently available and the procedure is scheduled to take place on November 30th.
-This critical treatment will place a shunt to drain the excess fluid from Orens's brain to reduce intracranial pressure and greatly improve his quality of life.
-With proper treatment, Orens will hopefully develop into a strong, healthy young boy.
-Orens mother shared that she has travelled a long way from her home with Orens.
-She is happy and relieved to finally have hope for her child.
+Saravandira is a 15-month-old infant from Haiti.
+She has one older brother and sister and lives with both of her parents.
+Saravandira has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
+As a result of her condition, Saravandira's head circumference has been increasing.
+Without treatment, Saravandira will experience severe physical and developmental delays.
+Our medical partner, Project Medishare, is requesting $897 to cover the cost of surgery for Saravandira at Hospital Bernard Mevs that will treat her hydrocephalus.
+This is the only site in the country where this care is currently available and the procedure is scheduled to take place on August 26th.
+This critical treatment will drain the excess fluid from Saravandira's brain to reduce intracranial pressure and greatly improve her quality of life.
+With proper treatment, Saravandira will hopefully develop into a strong, healthy young girl.
+The family hopes that she can grow up and be healthy enough to play with her brother and sister.